Skip to main content

 Weave for Agents is in public preview.
 Features, APIs, and the Agents view UI may change before general availability.

 The Weave OpenClaw plugin automatically traces every agent session running through the OpenClaw gateway and sends the structured data to W&B Weave.
-Every turn, model call, and tool execution is logged with no application code changes required.
+The plugin logs every turn, model call, and tool execution without requiring any application code changes.
 Use these traces to debug sessions, audit tool usage, and monitor cost and latency across runs.
+This guide is for OpenClaw gateway operators who want to enable Weave tracing for the agents running behind the gateway.
+It walks you through how to install the plugin, configure it, view the resulting traces, and troubleshoot common issues.

 This plugin sends OpenClaw session data to Weave.
-That data can include user prompts, model responses, tool inputs and outputs, tool results, and conversation history.PII scrubbing and sensitive-data redaction aren’t implemented by the plugin.
+That data can include user prompts, model responses, tool inputs and outputs, tool results, and conversation history.The plugin doesn’t implement personally identifiable information (PII) scrubbing or sensitive-data redaction.
 If you need to suppress content capture, set captureContent: false in the plugin config.
 If you can’t send this data to Weave under your security or compliance requirements, don’t install this plugin.

 Prerequisites